BharathxD/TheRustLang/Notes/README.md

 - If we have a string slice, we can pass that directly.
 If we have a String, we can pass a slice of the String or a reference to the String.
 This flexibility takes advantage of deref coercions.
 - Structs are similar to tuples, in that both hold multiple related values.
 Like tuples, the pieces of a struct can be different types.
 Unlike with tuples, in a struct you’ll name each piece of data so it’s clear what the values mean.
 Adding these names means that structs are more flexible than tuples: you don’t have to rely on the order of the data to specify or access the values of an instance.
 - Structs let you create custom types that are meaningful for your domain.
 By using structs, you can keep associated pieces of data connected to each other and name each piece to make your code clear.
+(But structs aren’t the only way you can create custom types: let’s turn to Rust’s enum feature to add another tool to your toolbox.)
 - In impl blocks, you can define functions that are associated with your type, and methods are a kind of associated function that let you specify the behavior that instances of your structs have.